ImgBotApp/InternetNL/test/siteipv6/passed/description_en.md

-Congratulations; this website can be reached by visitors using modern IPv6 addresses, making it a part of the modern Internet.
+Congratulations; this website can be reached by visitors using modern IPv6 addresses, making it fully part of the modern Internet.